wildlyinaccurate/second/README.md

 - Mock `morph-require` and support modules that are required transitively / at-runtime
 - Better support for Morph requester formats
 - Cache expensive operations between requests
-- Formalise some specs that can be converted into ✨tests✨
+- Formalise some specs that can be converted into ✨ tests ✨

 ## JSON envelope format